 This finish has a bronze appearance.
 It's not transparent.

 It's a smokey, grey coating that adds a soft glaze & deepens the colour of the crystal.

 Very similar to the Aurora Borealis (AB) effect, it appears to transmit the colour of the garment on which it is worn.

-A special vaccuum coating process applied to the back of the bead/pendant & visible through the crystal.
+A special vacuum coating process is applied to the back of the bead/pendant & visible through the crystal.

-When viewed through clear crystal, it takes on a deep blue tone.
+When viewed through the clear crystal, it takes on a deep blue tone.
 When applied to the surface of the bead, it shimmers a navy blue.

 When applied to the surface of a bead, it has a dull grey & brown tone.

 A dark, mellow, golden copper finish.

-Silvery on the outside, but when viewed through clear crystal, it takes on strong purple & red tones.
+Silvery on the outside, but when viewed through the clear crystal, it takes on strong purple & red tones.